mlyu2000/secure_loan_verification_demo/README.md

 ## Deployment (HPE Private Cloud AI)

-The demo is deployed by **importing the framework through the PCAI platform UI** (BYOA import) — no CLI `kubectl apply` of the EzAppConfig.
-The UI does the install: it pulls the chart from chartmuseum and applies the values you enter in the form.
+The demo is deployed by **importing the framework through the PCAI platform UI**.
+The UI does the install:
+Upload the chart via the UI wizard and applies the values you enter in the form.

 ### Prerequisite — import the NemoClaw (agent) chart first